 Try: Engage community partners in local surveys, key informant interviews, and focus groups.
 If you have a nearby community college or university, contact a health occupations or sociology instructor to see if gathering local data could be a class or individual student project.
 For tools on gathering good qualitative data, see the Assessment Tools at the bottom of this page.

-Challenge: Available data, even when local, may not provide enough data for a subpopulation.
+Challenge: Available data, even when local, may not provide enough data for a specific population.

 Try: Reach out to local schools and nonprofit organizations.
 They may have data available and/or be able to help gather it.
 Explore grant and philanthropic funding to support the data gathering.
 Also, let your local health jurisdictions and tribal governments know what your data needs are.
 Your input can help their data teams plan future state and local assessments.